Originate/exosphere/tutorial/part_2/part_2b/12_add_search_service.md

   </tr>
 </table>

-Exosphere now adds the new service to the
+The Exosphere CLI now adds the new service to the [application configuration](03_app_config.md):
-[application configuration](03_app_config.md):

 __~/todo-app/application.yml__